yunhonghe1021/novo_code/README.md

 ## Requirements

 Ensure you have Python 3.12 installed.
 Specific dependencies are handled during the installation step.
+We test that our H100 device need to run 30 mins and more.